transentis/bptk_py/README.md

 # Changelog

+## 0.4.0
+- Framework for Agent Based models
+- Framework for defining System Dynamics models in code with less effort

 ## 0.3.7
 - PULSE functions can now be defined within Jupyter environment.
 Just use the new ``pulse_function_create(scenarios,scenario_managers)`` method and be surprised.
 - Cleaner method for strategy simulation.
 Now running stepwise, not using a complex while loop anymore.
 Improves readability tremendously!